ORNL/cyberwheel/README.md

 If you are not familiar with SOLID principles, please read this before contributing.
 Pretty basic, but makes a huge difference down the road --- [Article on SOLID](https://medium.com/@iclub-ideahub/the-solid-principles-a-guide-to-writing-maintainable-and-extensible-code-in-python-ecac4ea8d7ee).

-If you need to add dependency, this project is packaged with [poetry](https://python-poetry.org/).
+If you need to add a dependency, this project is packaged with [poetry](https://python-poetry.org/).
 Please take a few minutes to read about the [basics](https://python-poetry.org/docs/basic-usage/#specifying-dependencies) before adding any dependencies.
 Do not use pip, do not use requirements.txt.
 TLDR: use `poetry add <dependency name>`.
 After adding your dependency, add and commit the new `poetry.lock` file.

 This project uses pre-commit to automatically run formatting prior to every commit.
 Pyright is included in this suite and _will_ block your commit if you commit code with bad type labels.
 If you'd like to skip this check, run `SKIP=pyright git commit <rest of commit command>`.